-To my current employer KCB Group, for giving me the opportunity and resources to pursue my education further.
-For encouraging personal development and creating the right environment for the study.
-For allowing me to carry out the study within the Bank.
-To my financiers KCB Bank for providing the resources I required for the study.
+To my employer, for giving me the opportunity and resources to pursue my education further.
+For encouraging personal development and creating the right environment for the study and allowing me to carry out the study and as my financiers for providing the resources I required for the study.
 Without their support I could have struggled to raise funds to complete the Study.

 To Nzoia Sugar Company for providing training facilities and for opening the door for Masinde Muliro University to open a Study Centre within the company premises.
 For providing the financial support to enable several employees in the company including myself to have an opportunity to start the MBA programme.
-Without Nzoia Sugar Company, starting the programme, it could have been a challenge due to the distance to the University and by virtue of the students being fulltime employees.
+Without Nzoia Sugar Company, starting the programme could have been a challenge due to the distance to the University and by virtue of the students being fulltime employees.

 To my supervisors Dr. Wanjere and Dr. Oseno, for their valuable guidance, support, and dedication throughout the period of study.
-For the encouragement to continue and complete the study.
+For encouragement to continue and complete the study.
 To all my colleagues and friends for their encouragement and moral support.